Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Where it falls short: The interface reflects the breadth of its feature set.
 The learning curve is steeper than Tradervue or TraderSync, and traders who are not comfortable with statistical concepts may find the volume of data overwhelming rather than actionable.
 Like all analytics platforms, the analysis is retrospective and has no connection to the execution environment.
 There is no mechanism by which an insight generated in TradesViz can influence a trade being placed an hour later in the session.

-Who it is genuinely suited for: Quantitatively oriented traders who want maximum analytical depth and flexibility, and who are willing to invest time in learning the platform’s capabilities.
+Who it is suited for: Quantitatively oriented traders who want maximum analytical depth and flexibility, and who are willing to invest time in learning the platform’s capabilities.

 Part 3: Real-Time Risk Management Tools